THE BEST

 SKIN represents easily changed surface finishes like carpet, wallpaper, color,

-be changed to match your tastes.
-I always recommend that you imagine each house
+always be changed to match your tastes.
+I always recommend that you imagine

-as if it were vacant.
-Consider each house on its underlying merits, not the
+each house as if it were vacant.
+Consider each house on its underlying merits,

-Your agent should show you everything available that meets
+agent should show you everything available that meets your requirements.
+Don't

 Don't forget to check into the SCHOOL DISTRICTS of the area you're considering.